mongodb-developer/atlas-bedrock-product-chatbot/README.md

 # Bedrock and Atlas vector crime scene demo

-Repository for the AWS Bedrock and Atlas Vector search workshop.
-Please make sure to complete all backend steps
+Repository for the AWS Bedrock and Atlas Vector search [workshop](https://mongodb-developer.github.io/atlas-bedrock-crime-story-workshop/).
+Please make sure to complete all backend steps.

 ## Using Github codespaces
 Lunch a github codespace conntainer.